War in Gotland (1524): Background

 In 1524, the fighting between Denmark and Sweden during the Swedish War of Liberation had mostly died down, although the Swedes had one enemy left, this being Søren Norby who controlled Gotland.
 He had previously been named lord of Gotland by Christian II, however, after he was deposed, Søren refused to pledge allegiance to the new Danish king, Frederick I.

 Norby had been engaging in piracy around the Baltic ever since he received the island in 1517, his ships fought against every ship that passed Gotland, which disrupted the activities of the Hansa.
 Despite his deposition, Søren kept in communication with Christian II.

 Meeting at Vadstena

 The Meeting at Vadstena decided to send Swedish troops to conquer Gotland from Søren, with Berend being designated as the leader of this campaign.
-This campaign was also heavily encouraged by Lübeck, since they were being heavily affected by Sørens piracy.
+This campaign was also heavily encouraged by Lübeck, since they were being heavily affected by Søren's piracy.
 The Swedes and Lübeckians were also supported by the Hanseatic League.